nickazg/TheConstruct/README.md

   - Bug Bounty fund

 ### **Developer Info:**
-  - All dApps developer is connected to
+  - All Projects developer is connected to
-  - Developer rating based on dApp contribution and peer-reviews
+  - Developer rating based on project contribution and peer-reviews

 # Crowd Funding